 NEW DELHI:

-The Indira Gandhi National Centre for the Arts (IGNCA) ushered in the Indian New Year, Vikram Samvat 2074, by holding a three-day cultural festival of dance-drama, Hindustani classical music, comedy show and fusion and rock music, which enthralled the audiences by its sheer variety of programmes and power-packed performances.
+The Indira Gandhi National Centre for the Arts (IGNCA) ushered in the Indian New Year, Vikram Samvat 2074, by holding a three-day cultural festival of dance-drama, Hindustani classical music, comedy show and fusion and rock music, which enthralled the audiences by its sheer variety of programmes and power-packed pe

 The cultural extravaganza, titled ‘Swagat Parv’, had its grand finale last evening with the SAM Band, a powerful youth engagement of Divya Jyoti Jagrati Sansthan, dishing out a dance, music and comedy show with captivating youth energy at the IGNCA Lawns here.